open-telemetry/opentelemetry-js/README.md

 - [@opentelemetry/plugin-document-load][otel-contrib-plugin-document-load]
 - [@opentelemetry/plugin-user-interaction][otel-contrib-plugin-user-interaction]

 To request automatic tracing support for a module not on this list, please [file an issue](https://github.com/open-telemetry/opentelemetry-js/issues).
-Alternatively, you can [write a plugin yourself](https://github.com/open-telemetry/opentelemetry-js/blob/master/doc/plugin-guide.md).
+Alternatively, you can [write an instrumentation yourself](https://github.com/open-telemetry/opentelemetry-js/blob/master/doc/instrumentation-guide.md).

 ### Shims